BarcelonaQACommunity/BarcelonaQACommunity/README.md

-# ErniQACommunity
+# BarcelonaQACommunity
-Webpage for QA Community from ERNI
+Webpage for QA Community from Barcelona